tomwillfixit/infrakit-primer/README.md

 # InfraKit primer

-InfraKit was announced at this weeks Linux Conf in Berlin.
+InfraKit was announced at this weeks LinuxCon in Berlin.
 The announcement blog can be found [here](https://blog.docker.com/2016/10/introducing-infrakit-an-open-source-toolkit-for-declarative-infrastructure).

 The following primer will use InfraKit plugins to create and maintain a simple vagrant VM based infrastructure.
 You will need virtualbox and vagrant installed.